-8. Exams: There are two exams: 1) a mid-term exam (75 points) and 2) a final exam (75 points).
+- 8. Exams: There are two exams: 1) a mid-term exam (100 points) and 2) a final exam (100 points).
 Each exam consists of 1) a multiple choice portion and 2) an essay portion.
 They will cover materials from the book, lectures, and films.
 Materials from the book will be covered even if we have not discussed it in class.
 The exams will be in-class, and closed-book.
 We will have both 1) a study guide and 2) a practice questions several days before the exams.
 There must be at least one seat between you and the next student during all quizzes and exams; I may rearrange seating at any time at my discretion.
 During exams, all desk space needs to be completely clear of anything except your exam and a pen or pencil.
-There is complete silence during all quizzes and exams.
-No make-up exams will be allowed unless you have a documented, verifiable emergency (see #16, below).

-- 8. Quizzes: There will be a quiz on the last day that we cover any topic.
+There is complete silence during exams.
+No make-up exams will be allowed unless you have a documented, verifiable emergency (see Paragraph 16, below). - 9.
+Quizzes: There will be a quiz after the last day that we cover any topic.
+Quizzes may be online or in class.
 The quiz will cover everything for that week up to and including the day of the quiz.
-In the Summer Quarter, there may be more than one quiz during the week.
-The quizzes consist of 10 multiple choice questions.
-As long as you actively listened in class, taken notes and otherwise followed the syllabus, you should do well.
+In some weeks, there may be more than one quiz.
+The quizzes consist of multiple choice and/or true-false questions.
+As long as you actively listen in class, take notes and otherwise follow the syllabus, you should do well.
 The quizzes are designed to be easy, and there are no trick questions.
-If you do not come to class and/or do course work, they will be very challenging.
-I will drop the lowest quiz score from your grade.
-Makeups are not allowed for Quizzes, except in the case of a documented, verifiable emergency (see # 16, below). - 9.
-Article Analysis: One of the written assignments will be an analysis of two newspaper articles.
-You must find a recent news article (published within the last two months) that is topically related to the subjects we will cover in class.
-Summarize the points of the article, demonstrate how the article connects to as many laws, policies, or cases that we have studied, and formulate an opinion about them.
+If you do not come to class and/or do not do other course work, they will be very challenging.
+Makeups are not allowed for Quizzes, except in the case of a documented, verifiable emergency (see Paragraph 16, below). - 10.
+Article Analyses: One of the written assignments will be an analysis of two newspaper articles.
+You must find two recent news article (published within the last six months) that are topically related to the subjects we will cover in class.
+Summarize the points of the articles, demonstrate how the articles connect to as many laws, policies, or cases that we have studied, and formulate an opinion about them.
 Recommended sources of articles: New York Times, Wall St. Journal, Seattle Times, or the Washington Post.
 You will make a short presentation to the class on your paper.
-You must submit the article assignments on Canvas -- which will be enabled with Turnitin--no later than the beginning of the class period on the day the assignment is due. - 10.
-Court Visit Assignment: On your own time, you must visit an actual court proceeding, stay for at least two hours, and write a paper on your observations.
-Attach a copy of the court schedule indicating the proceeding you observed.
-Additional instructions will be posted on Canvas.
-You must submit both the Court Visit Assignment and copy of the court schedule on Canvas which will be enabled with Turnitin -- no later than the beginning of the class period on the day it is due. - 11.
-Course Grading: Your grade will be based upon a total of 360 points.
+You must submit the article assignment on Canvas -- which will be enabled with Turnitin--no later than the beginning of the class period on the day the assignment is due. - 11.
+Timed Writing Assignments: We will learn the "IRAC" (Issue, Rule, Analysis, Conclusion) method of identifying and analyzing legal issues.
+We will practice this method in class and then students will have several individual and/or group timed writing exercises. - 12.
+Course Grading: Your grade will be based upon a total of 480 points.
 Your final grade for the course will be calculated based on points earned and then converted to a letter grading scale (A, B, C, etc.).
 I reserve the right to determine the final grading scale after all of the points have been earned.
 Nevertheless, the final course grading scale will look approximately as it does below.
 Note that the grading activities vary in character and provide students with multiple opportunities and modalities for evaluation.

-Canvas/Turnitin.com 5 points
+If you have a question about your grade, you must contact me via Canvas within 72 hours after the grade is posted (including the final course grade), and we will arrange to meet in person to discuss the grade.

-Attendance and participation: 25 points
+Attendance and participation: 50 points

-Weekly Quizzes 100 points
+Quizzes 110 points

-Midterm exam 75 points
+Midterm exam 100 points